Australian rules football in Queensland: 2000s: Period of Stabilisation

 From 2005, the growing local State League expanded to two divisions.

-A record number of 13 Queenslanders were invited to attend the 2006 AFL Draft camp, representing 18% of the 72 camp invitees.
+A record number of 13 Queenslanders were invited to attend the 2006 AFL draft camp, representing 18% of the 72 camp invitees.

 Although state league crowds have dwindled with the increase in support for the Brisbane Lions AFL team, a healthy crowd of 3,257 saw the Southport Sharks defeat Morningside in the 2005 AFLQ Grand Final at the Gabba, while a crowd of over 3,000 saw the Southport Sharks win back-to-back premierships in 2006 at Carrara.

 In 2006, support for the Brisbane Lions waned substantially due to two successive seasons out of the finals.
 From 2005 to 2006 total memberships decreased from 30,027 to 26,429 and the average home crowd fell from 33,101 to 28,305.

 The impact of the Brisbane Lions fall from grace was felt at grassroots level by the sport in Brisbane.
 From 2006, the much celebrated Jason Dunstall Cup was no longer contested by its former powerhouse schools – ACGS or BBC.
 Most other major private schools ceased playing the sport at the top level.
 Despite the decline of school competitions, local junior club numbers continued to grow.

-Nevertheless, Queensland performed extremely well in the 2006 AFL Draft with a record 11 recruits, including 8 of the first 32 picks.
+Nevertheless, Queensland performed extremely well in the 2006 AFL draft with a record 11 recruits, including 8 of the first 32 picks.
 Surprisingly, the majority of the movement was in the regional areas, with some picks from previously undrafted regional areas such as Townsville, Toowoomba and Mackay providing AFL talent.

+In 2019, the Associated Independent Colleges began participating, with such Brisbane and Ipswich schools as St Laurence's, St Patrick's, Marist College Ashgrove, Villanova, Padua College, Iona College and St Edmund's College, Ipswich which had previously only played rugby and soccer.
+Marist College had been competing informally on and off against other private schools, and kickstarted the careers of such players as Charlie Cameron and Lachlan Keeffe however this new competition provided the opportunity for regular competition between the schools for the first time.